Pracheeyadav2022/-Job-Simulation---Data-Analyst-at-Accenture-North-America-/README.md

-# Job-Simulation - Data-Analyst-at-Accenture-North-America
+# Data Analysis and Visualization for Social Media Insights
- Executed comprehensive data cleaning, modeling, and analysis of seven datasets, revealing actionable insights into content trends to guide strategic decision-making.
-– Designed and delivered a compelling PowerPoint presentation and video to effectively communicate key insights to both clients and internal stakeholders.
+ This project involved tasks such as cleaning, modeling, and analyzing seven datasets to identify key content trends that would inform strategic decision-making.
+A PowerPoint presentation was prepared to effectively communicate these insights to the client and internal stakeholders.

+## Description
+Used NumPy and Pandas to clean, model, and join different datasets.
+Utilized Matplotlib and Seaborn to visualize the data and uncover key insights, including:

+* Total number of different content categories
+* Top 5 categories based on reaction counts
+* Breakdown of reactions for the top categories
+* Monthly trends in user activity